dms4000/clouduploader/README.md

 # clouduploader

 Helps to upload file to Azure Blob Storage.
+Provides shareble link to blob.

-Now you may uload one file at once.
+Now you may upload one file at once.

 # How to Install